LogtalkDotOrg/logtalk3/examples/encodings/NOTES.md

 This is a very simple example of using the new, experimental `encoding/1` directive, which is fully based on the directive with the same name found on recent development releases of SWI-Prolog and YAP.
-Currently, this example requires Logtalk to be run with the latest versions of the CxProlog, JIProlog, LVM, SICStus Prolog, SWI-Prolog, Tau Prolog, Trealla Prolog, or YAP backends.
+Currently, this example requires Logtalk to be run with the latest versions of the Arriba, CxProlog, JIProlog, LVM, SICStus Prolog, SWI-Prolog, Tau Prolog, Trealla Prolog, or YAP backends.

 The following encodings are used in the source file: